Bacoor: American occupation

-Japanese occupation era
+Japanese occupation

 During World War II, in 1942, Japanese occupation forces entered Bacoor and other towns of Cavite province.
 From May 7, 1942, to August 15, 1945, many Caviteños joined the Cavite Guerrilla Unit (CGU), a recognized guerrilla group headed by Colonel Mariano Castañeda.

 This group would eventually become the Filipino-American Cavite Guerrilla Forces (FACGF).
 Colonel Francisco Guerrero and the FACGF's 2nd Infantry Regiment was put in charge of Japanese resistance in Bacoor.

-The FAGCF, together with Filipino soldiers under the 4th, and 42nd Infantry Division of the Philippine Commonwealth Army liberated and recaptured Bacoor and 4th Constabulary Regiment of the Philippine Constabulary was defeated the Japanese Imperial Army forces from January 1, to August 15, 1945, during the Allied liberation of the Philippines.
+The FAGCF, together with Filipino soldiers under the 4th, and 42nd Infantry Division of the Philippine Commonwealth Army liberated Bacoor.
+The 4th Constabulary Regiment of the Philippine Constabulary defeated the Japanese Imperial Army forces from January 1, to August 15, 1945, during the Allied liberation of the Philippines.

 Philippine independence

-In 1972, Bacoor became a center of commemoration for the centennial of the martyrdom of the Gomburza and its beloved parish priest Padre Mariano Gomes.
+In 1972, Bacoor became a center of commemoration for the centennial of the martyrdom of the Gomburza and its beloved parish priest Padre Mariano Gomez.
 The celebrations were headed by Mayor Pablo Gomez Sarino, a relative of Fr.
-Gomes, which included the turnover of a historical marker to the town of Bacoor.
+Gomez, which included the turnover of a historical marker to the town of Bacoor.

 On June 21, 1988, Mayor Angelito Miranda was assassinated in front of a hospital in Las Piñas by two gunmen, which the police claimed to be from a notorious drug syndicate.